Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 _YUI3_'s _node_ module wraps the _DOM_ in a rich set of useful functions.
-It allows us to use the same methods even on very old browsers (e.g. I.E. 6, Android 2.x browser).
+It allows us to use the same methods even on very old browsers (e.g. I.E. 6, Android 2.x browsers).
 There are a whole list of additional methods you may find convienent.
 A good place to begin your exploration is at [yuilibrary.com/yui/docs/node](http://yuilibrary.com/yui/docs/node).
 There are methods that make quick work of interacting with CSS classes and styles as well